-The GLG expert network was founded in 1998 and is today the world’s largest expert network.
+The GLG (Gerson Lehrman Group) expert network was founded in 1998 and is today the world’s largest expert network.
 It pioneered the industry and holds a significant market share.
 However, recent growth has been slower, and it has been losing market share to new entrants.

-When GLG started, experts were recruited “offline”, at fairs and events.
+When GLG started, experts were recruited “offline”, at fairs and events, as recounted by a senior expert.
 Their expert network was a good phone directory, but nowhere close to the wealth of information stored in today’s browsable databases.
 GLG has experimented with many interesting business areas over the years.
 These include:

 - The 2008 collaboration with Credit Suisse.
 GLG offered access to the bank’s analysts, but this was later shut down.